Tucker Carlson

 Tucker Carlson with his father and brother

 The future journalist grew up with his brother Buckley, who was born two years later.
 In 1976, their parents divorced.
-Their mother longed to lead a more free-spirited, bohemian lifestyle, so the sons stayed with their father.
-Since then, McNear had no contact with her children.
+Their mother wanted to lead a more free-spirited, bohemian lifestyle, so the sons stayed with their father.
+From then on, McNear had no contact with her children.
 "She really wasn't a part of my life at all," the journalist would say later.

 Three years later, Carlson Sr. remarried.
 His new wife was Patricia Caroline Swanson, the heiress to the Swanson Enterprises food conglomerate.
 She adopted Tucker and Buckley.

 By the early 1980s, the whole family had moved to San Diego, where Tucker's father was actively building his political career.
-They settled in a mansion in the affluent area of La Jolla.
-Carlson attended a private school populated by children of well-to-do white parents.
+They settled in a mansion in the upscale La Jolla area.
+Carlson attended a private school filled with children of wealthy white parents.

 Tucker Carlson as a child